DC Power Flow

 where:

-- $B_r$ is the susceptance-weighted Laplacian with the reference bus row and column deleted (invertible for a connected network)
+• $B_r$ is the susceptance-weighted Laplacian with one reference row and column deleted per energized island, including isolated buses

-- $p_r = g_r - d_r$ is the net injection vector with the reference entry removed
+• $p_r = g_r - d_r$ is the net injection vector with the reference entries removed

 The susceptance-weighted Laplacian is: